d3plus/d3plus-hierarchy/example/pie-chart-multigrouping.md

-# Pie Chart Multiple Grouping
+# Pie Chart Grouping

-[Pie](http://d3plus.org/docs/#Pie) class can have multiple groupings by setting [groupBy](http://d3plus.org/docs/#Viz.groupBy) property to an array of keys you want to group your data by.
+To show groupings in a [Pie](http://d3plus.org/docs/#Pie) chart, set [groupBy](http://d3plus.org/docs/#Viz.groupBy) property to an array of keys you want to group the data by.

 Using following data: